My Little Pony: The Movie (2017 film): Casting

 The initial Lionsgate announcement listed the principal voice cast of Friendship Is Magic – Tara Strong, Ashleigh Ball, Andrea Libman, Tabitha St. Germain and Cathy Weseluck – reprising their roles alongside actress Kristin Chenoweth as a new character.
 On February 12, 2016, it was announced that Emily Blunt joined the voice cast.
 By April 27, 2016, actors Michael Peña and Uzo Aduba were in negotiations to join the cast.
 On May 16, Liev Schreiber and Taye Diggs were confirmed additions to the cast.
-On June 20, Ball stated through Twitter that she had begun recording for the film's songs.
+On June 20, Ball stated that she had begun recording for the film's songs.
 At San Diego Comic-Con in July 2016, singer Sia was announced to be portraying a new "pop star pony" character called Songbird Serenade.
 On January 11, 2017, it was reported by Variety that Zoe Saldaña had joined the cast.
-Friendship Is Magic voice actress Nicole Oliver confirmed via Twitter on January 23 that she would also be a part of the film's cast, reprising her role as Princess Celestia.
+Friendship Is Magic voice actress Nicole Oliver confirmed on January 23 that she would also be a part of the film's cast, reprising her role as Princess Celestia.